Korg Triton: Le

 The Triton Le, released in 2002, was a stripped-down, cost-reduced version of the original Triton.
 It uses a smaller non-touch screen similar to the TRITON-RACK.
-Rack The ribbon controller and floppy disk drive were omitted but a Smartmedia slot was instead included.
+The ribbon controller and floppy disk drive were omitted but a Smartmedia slot was instead included.
 A lighter and cheaper key bed than those used on the Trinity/original Triton range was installed, and the effects bus was downscaled from five insert effects to one.
-The MOSS, a Z1-based board, can not be fitted on the Le.
+The MOSS, a Z1-based board, cannot be fitted on the Le.
 The functionality of the original sequencer and arpeggiator was retained, though.
 It was possible to load samples via the Smartmedia slot into the onboard sample RAM without requiring the sampling board to be fitted.

 Marketed at a much lower price than the original Triton range, the Le was a commercial success.

 A special edition of Le was released featuring a black body, visually similar but functionally different from the later TR.

 Three versions of "Le" are available :